aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 <a name="pdfWebapiConvertPost"></a>
 # **pdfWebapiConvertPost**
-> FileResponse pdfWebapiConvertPost(files, inputType, outputType, xmlType, xmlTag, fontSise, isToSingle, separator)
+> FileResponse pdfWebapiConvertPost(files, documentPassword, inputType, outputType, xmlType, xmlTag, fontSise, isToSingle, separator)

-Convert document to another format.
+Convert Document to Another Format.

-Converts the provided files from one format to another.
+Converts documents from one format to another seamlessly.
+Upload the files you need to convert and specify the target format.
+The service will handle the conversion process efficiently, ensuring that the resulting document is ready for use in the desired format and compatible with various applications and systems.

 ### Example
 ```java